 \section{Corank and injectivity}

 We study injectivity of germs of reflection maps, and relate it to their corank.
-Our main motivation comes from the following Conjecture \ref{conjLe}, due to L\^e D\'ung Trang \cite{LeConj}.
-As we will see, we are able to show an extended version of this conjecture for germs of reflection maps.
+Our main motivation comes from the following Conjecture \ref{conjLe}, due to L\^e \cite{LeConj} (the original statement is different but equivalent to the one we give, as explained in \cite{Fernandez-de-Bobadilla2006A-reformulation}).
+We show an extended version of this conjecture for germs of reflection maps.